RedLegDev/vibe-coding-presentation/slides.md

 ---

-# V. Apply These Lessons to the Business
+# Apply These Lessons to the Business

 <div class="grid grid-cols-2 gap-4 mt-4">